-We have audited the accompanying Standalone Financial Statements of C & C Constructions Limited, which comprise the Standalone Balance Sheet as at 31st March 2022, the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Standalone Cash Flow Statement and the Standalone Statement of Changes in Equity for the year then ended, and a summary of the Standalone Significant Accounting Policies and other explanatory information.
+We have audited the accompanying Standalone Financial Statements of C & C Constructions Limited, which comprise the Standalone Balance Sheet as at 31st March 2024, the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Standalone Cash Flow Statement and the Standalone Statement of Changes in Equity for the periods then ended, and a summary of the Standalone Significant Accounting Policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, and based on the consideration of the reports of other auditors on the separate financial statements/ financial information of the joint operations, of which only profit/loss was considered in the financial statements, and also on the consideration of non-inclusion of some of the joint operations, except for the possible effects of the matters described in the Basis for Disclaimer of Opinion section of our report the aforesaid standalone financial statements give the information required by the Companies Act.
-2013
+In our opinion and to the best of our information and according to the explanations given to us, and based on the consideration of the reports of other auditors on the separate financial statements/ financial information of the joint operations, of which only profit/loss was considered in the financial statements, and also on the consideration of non-inclusion of some of the joint operations, except for the possible effects of the matters described in the Basis for Disclaimer of Opinion section of our report, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ('Act') in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India including Indian Accounting Standards ('Ind AS') specified under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended,

-Head Office: F-10, Shree Jee Complex, Sharma Market, Harola, Sector-5, Noida, U.P-201301, Corporate Office:- 11, Naya Ganj, Ghaziabad, UP-201009,
+Head Office : F-10, Shree Jee Complex, Sharma Market, Harola, Sector-5, Noida, U.P-201301 Corporate Office:- 11, Nava Gani, Ghazlabad, UP-201009, except as detailed in para (iv) of Basis for Disclaimer of Opinion, of the state of affairs of the Company as at 31st March, 2024, and its loss (including other comprehensive income), its cash flows and the changes in equity for the year ended on that date.